Puresharper/Puresharp/README.md

 This framework is divided into 2 parts :
 - **IPuresharp** &nbsp;&nbsp;[![NuGet](https://img.shields.io/nuget/v/IPuresharp.svg)](https://www.nuget.org/packages/IPuresharp)

-IPuresharp is a nuget package dedicated to rewrite assemblies (using **Mono.Cecil**) to allow them to be highly customizable at runtime.
+IPuresharp is a nuget package dedicated to rewrite assemblies (using **[Mono.Cecil](https://github.com/jbevain/cecil)**) to allow them to be highly customizable at runtime.
 IPuresharp won't add a new library reference to assmblies, but only include a post build process to automatically rewrite assemblies just after success build.

     Install-Package IPuresharp -Version 3.1.2

-It can be used manually with command line to manage third party assemblies :
+It can be used manually with command line to manage third party assemblies

     IPuresharp.exe "FullnameToAssembly.dll"